PeterMyrobot/Slide-Puzzle-Game-on-Swift/README.md

 Arc4random_uniform: To create a random array as a problem.

+NSUserDefaults: To save data for leaderboard.

+Segue: change to another screen.

+UITable: create a table to show leaderboard.

 #About the problem is solvable or not

 I found a web site discuss with this quition, https://www.cs.bham.ac.uk/~mdr/teaching/modules04/java2/TilesSolvability.html